mwojnars/hypertag/README.md

 ## Introduction

-Hypertag is a modern language for front-end development that allows writing HTML5 and other markup documents in a way similar to writing Python scripts, where _indentation_ determines relationships between nested elements and removes the need for explicit closing tags.
+Hypertag is a modern language for front-end development that allows writing markup documents in a way similar to writing Python scripts, where _indentation_ determines relationships between nested elements and removes the need for explicit closing tags.
 Hypertag provides advanced control of page rendering with native control blocks;
-high level of modularity thanks to Python-like imports and DOM manipulation; unprecedented support for code reuse with native custom tags (_hypertags_), and much more.
+high level of modularity thanks to Python-like imports and DOM manipulation; unprecedented support for code reuse with native custom tags (_hypertags_), and more.
+HTML 5 can be produced.
 See the [Quick Start](#quick-start) below, or the [Language Reference](http://hypertag.io) for details.

 Authored by [Marcin Wojnarski](http://www.linkedin.com/in/marcinwojnarski)